pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 #### Image (`DnDBase` class in more details)

-`DnDBase` class contains the n-dimensional arrays of image pixel data transformed into selected coordinate system with associated axis information related to this coordinate system.
+`DnDBase` class contains the n-dimensional arrays of image pixel data transformed into the selected coordinate system with associated axis information related to this coordinate system.
 Image pixel data is generated from the `PixelData` via one or more projections.

 |  | Description | Notes |